charlenetolentino/mattsnotes/301-main/reading301-10.md

     </ul>

-1. What is a ‘tyep error’?
+1. Who is a ‘tyep error’?

     <ul>